 - Mechanical kilns automatically use timers to advance the switch settings and a separate kiln controller to turn the kiln off.

 - Digital kilns use a built-in electronic controller.
 Many kilns now offer pre-set programs specially created for certain firing processes such as firing metal clay, glass or enamels, as well as programs that you can customize and save for your specific firing needs.

 About reliability and repairs: Digital kilns use a transformer and relays (generally not needed in mechanical kilns) but, when properly designed, are highly reliable and are easier to repair than mechanical models should the need arise.
 Its small circuit board can be removed in minutes and repaired or replaced.

 IMPORTANT!
 Manual or automatic, mechanical or digital, whatever you choose, all kilns require supervision, especially near the end of the firing cycle.
 Always arrange to be nearby at the end of firing.
 If you are using pyrometric cones, a quick peek will tell you if the pieces inside have been adequately fired.

 When you’re ready to move forward on choosing a kiln for your shop, take some time to think through these criteria with your own work in mind.
 The right kiln will make a world of difference to the efficiency, convenience, and fun of your work.
 This information should help you narrow the many choices to a handful of kilns that are best suited to you and your shop and then help you choose the one kiln from among that handful that is the one for you.
 Let me know how it goes; I’d love to hear about your experience.
-And, if you have questions, the Rio Technical Support team is always there, ready to answer your questions.
+And, if you have questions, the Rio Tech Team is always there, ready to answer your questions.